 index property

-Depending on the circumstances, a threadFlowLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is a non-negative integer that specifies the zero-based index within the containing run object’s (§3.14) array-valued threadFlowLocations property (§3.14.13) of a threadFlowLocation object that provides additional properties for the current threadFlowLocation object.
-We refer to the object in run.threadFlowLocations as the “cached object.”
+Depending on the circumstances, a threadFlowLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is a non-negative integer that specifies the array index (§3.7.3) within theRun.threadFlowLocations (§3.14.13) of a threadFlowLocation object that provides additional properties for the current threadFlowLocation object.
+We refer to the object in theRun.threadFlowLocations as the “cached object.”

-If index is absent, it SHALL default to -1, which is otherwise not a valid value for this property.

-If the current object is an element of run.threadFlowLocations, then index MAY be present.
+If the current object is an element of theRun.threadFlowLocations, then index MAY be present.
 If present, its value SHALL be the index of the current object within run.threadFlowLocations.

-Otherwise, if run.threadFlowLocations is absent, or if it does not contain a cached object for the current object, then index SHALL NOT be present.
+Otherwise, if theRun.threadFlowLocations is absent, or if it does not contain a cached object for the current object, then index SHALL NOT be present.

-Otherwise (that is, if the current object is not an element of run.threadFlowLocations, and run.threadFlowLocations does contain a cached object for the current object), then index SHALL be present, and its value SHALL be the index with run.threadFlowLocations of the cached object.
+Otherwise (that is, if the current object is not an element of run.threadFlowLocations, and run.threadFlowLocations does contain a cached object for the current object), then index SHALL be present, and its value SHALL be the index with theRun.threadFlowLocations of the cached object.

 If index is present, and if the cached object contains any property that is absent from the current object, then the current object SHALL take the value of that property from the cached object.